dart-lang/site-www/src/resources/dartpad-best-practices.md

 ---
-title: "DartPad in Tutorials: Best Practices"
+title: "DartPad in tutorials: best practices"
-description: Landing page for dartlang's resources.
-toc: true
+description: Research-tested advice for creating effective and engaging educational content for Dart and Flutter users.
 ---
 <style>